rrusk/BallroomMusicPlayer/README.md

 added to your path during installation.
 (It is the last item in the "Customize Python 2.7.15" list.
 Select "Entire feature will be installed on local hard drive".)
-Then open a Command Prompt window and enter "pip install python-vlc" and "pip install pyfiglet".
+Then open a Command Prompt window and enter "pip install python-vlc", "pip install pyfiglet" and "pip install windows-curses".
 The program can then be ran from the command line using "python play_music.py".
 It is also clickable from the GUI.

 The player assumes the following music organization:
 <pre>